jdaMachado/Markdown_Compiler/README.md

-# Markdown Compiler that writes HTML into a document.
+# Simple Markdown Compiler that writes HTML into a document.
 Done entirely in Python without regular expressions.

 Still {WIP}!